amichne/kapture/docs/configuration.md

 - `branchPattern` must include a named capture group `task`; Kapture extracts that group to resolve the Jira ticket ID.
 - Use anchors (`^`, `$`) to keep matching fast.
 Need multiple conventions?
 Compose them with non-capturing groups:
   `^(?<task>(ENG|OPS)-\d+)\/(feature|fix)\/.*$`.
-- When introducing a new pattern, run `git kapture status` to confirm the compiled regex loads without errors.
+- When introducing a new pattern, run `git status` to confirm the compiled regex loads without errors (check Kapture section).

 </details>